 With the Lord, there is a consequence that is derived from your sexually intimate encounters, right or wrong.
 It either makes an approved marital union or it is an abominable connection in a fornicated way, not to be wiped away or undone by forgiveness, no matter how much you want or think it to be.
 Your sexual intimacies must be done God's way or you have sinned and if not stopped will be living in it.
 It's these connections, which make fornication different from every other sin, even when it comes to forgiveness.

 When it is God that joins two people in the flesh, it is a sacred thing not to be tampered with.
 It's not about legalism, as some like to ridiculously proclaim.
-It's about what God does Himself and what He will not accept to be undone by men.
+It's about what God does Himself and what He will not accept to be undone or defiled by men.

 Allow me to point out a few more discrepancies with this philosophy of interpretation stated in the above comment, making it contradictive and invalid:

 If forgiveness and reconciliation becomes the rule, like "Christ and His bride," then, based on that premise alone, one would never put their spouse away no matter how many times they committed fornication.
 Can you imagine how horrible that would be?
 I have encountered some who truly believe this.
 That no matter what your spouse does or how many times they do it you are to forgive them, because it is "till death do you part (Romans 7:2).
 If you put them away you will be committing fornication."
 How crazy can this idea be?